scipy-conference/scipy_proceedings/papers/Timothy_Callow/atoMEC.rst

 .. figure:: atom.png

-   Auto-generated print statement from calling the `atoMEC.Atom` object.
+   Auto-generated print statement from calling the :code:`atoMEC.Atom` object.

 By default, the above code automatically prints the output seen in Fig. 3.
-We see that the first two arguments of the `Atom` object are the chemical symbol of the element being studied, and the temperature.
+We see that the first two arguments of the :code:`Atom` object are the chemical symbol of the element being studied, and the temperature.
 In addition, at least one of "density" or "radius" must be specified.
 In atoMEC, the default (and only permitted) units for the mass density are :math:`\textrm{g cm}^{-3}`; *all* other input and output units in atoMEC are by default Hartree atomic units, and hence we specify "K" for Kelvin.

 The information in Fig. 3 displays the chosen parameters in common units, as well as some other information directly obtained from these parameters.
-The chemical symbol ("Al" in this case) is passed to the `mendeleev` library :cite:`mendeleev2014` to generate this data, which is used later in the calculation.
+The chemical symbol ("Al" in this case) is passed to the mendeleev library :cite:`mendeleev2014` to generate this data, which is used later in the calculation.

-This initial stage of the average-atom calculation, i.e. the specification of physical parameters and initilization of the `Atom` object, is shown in the top row at the top of Fig. ??.
+This initial stage of the average-atom calculation, i.e. the specification of physical parameters and initilization of the :code:`Atom` object, is shown in the top row at the top of Fig. 2.

 `atoMEC.models`: model parameters
 *********************************